Pride in USC: District Awards & Recognitions

 Upper St. Clair School District is proud to have earned numerous national and regional awards and recognitions, as outlined below:

-USCHS named a 2021 Best High SchoolUpper St. Clair High School ranks among the top three percent of high schools in the nation according to U.S. News & World Report.
-The newspaper released its list of 2021 Best High Schools on April 27, 2021.
+USCHS named a 2022 Best High SchoolUpper St. Clair High School ranks among the top high schools in the nation according to U.S. News & World Report.
+The newspaper released its list of 2022 Best High Schools on April 26, 2022.

-Ranked 19th in Pennsylvania, Upper St. Clair is the fourth highest-ranking high school in Allegheny County.
-Nationally, Upper St. Clair ranks 683rd out of nearly 18,000 public high schools in the nation.
+Ranked 14th in Pennsylvania, Upper St. Clair is the third highest-ranking high school in the Pittsburgh region.
+Nationally, Upper St. Clair ranks 557th out of nearly 18,000 public high schools in the nation.

 The methodology takes a holistic approach to evaluating schools – focusing on six factors: college readiness, reading and math proficiency, reading and math performance, underserved student performance, college curriculum breadth and graduation rates.